 I have come to the conclusion that our country is filled with road rage.
-The anger and frustration displayed in cars has come out from behind the wheel into the streets, schools, and other public spaces.
+The anger and frustration displayed in cars have come out from behind the wheel into the streets, schools, and other public spaces.
 I began to notice it systemically when COVID reared its ugly head almost three long years ago.
 Those would be dog years, so more like 21 human years ago.
 Little by little I began to see that civility was no longer leading the way and that rage was running a tight race for first place instead of thoughtful discussion.

 You can blame social media, a political party that went awry, addiction to screen time, call it what you will, but to me, it feels like road rage has replaced what used to be considered the golden rule, treat others as you wish to be treated.
 Well, I certainly don’t treat others with my rage and fury.
 As often as I have heard degrading and demoralizing comments, I refuse to be silent about civility prevailing.
 I aim to be the solid object in the room when chaos reigns.

 School nursing during COVID has been the most difficult time during the 38 years I have been a nurse.
-The anger and aggression in the community comes into school and our children are watching how adults are interacting.
-It’s almost as if road rage has left the car, left behind the steering wheel and has shown up in our schools, our school board meetings, and community gatherings.
+The anger and aggression in the community come into school and our children are watching how adults are interacting.
+It’s almost as if road rage has left the car, left behind the steering wheel, and has shown up in our schools, our school board meetings, and community gatherings.
 There is a level of community disrespect that feels very troubling and our children are listening and learning from the adults in their lives.